Abstractnxgen/Coding_with_Python-Lists/.guides/content/Lists-e942.md

-This Unit introduces you to Lists written in Python.
+This Unit introduces you to lists written in Python.

-As usual, you will find some theory and challenges.
+You will learn about the theory behind using lists and you will also complete some practical challenges to practise your new skills.